uviclibraries/gen-ai-research/1-prompt-intro.md

 ---
 layout: default
-title: 1 - Prompt Design & Idea Generation
+title: 1 - Prompt Design Intro
 nav_order: 3
 parent: Workshop Activities
 customjs: http://code.jquery.com/jquery-1.4.2.min.js
 ---

-# Prompt Design & Idea Generation
+# Prompt Design Introduction
 <img src="images/prompt-design-image.png" style="float:right;width:320px;" alt="A student at a computer learning effective GenAI prompt design">
 If you have any questions or get stuck as you work through this in-class GenAI exercise, please ask the instructor for assistance.
 Have fun!